As an Amazon Associate I earn from qualifying purchases.

 Which, honestly, won’t take long at all.
 But I can guarantee you it won’t be before Black Friday begins.

-Surely, this pie really is as good as I think it is.
+Surely, this recipe for a pumpkin pie really is as good as I think it is.

 There are a few key components to this glorious pumpkin pie: